University of Primorska Faculty of Mathematics, Natural Sciences and Information Technologies

 "Together with colleagues, we also had promising discussions during the visit with Assoc.
 Prof. Dr. Elena Bužan from the Department of Biodiversity at UP FAMNIT regarding potential collaboration in the fields of vertebrate ecology and genomics."

-Dario di Dario is currently on a research visit to Associate Professors Dr. Matjaž Kljun and Dr. Klen Čopič Puihar at the Department of Information Sciences and Technologies at UP FAMNIT.
+Dario di Dario from the University of Salerno is currently on a research visit to Assoc.
+Prof. Dr. Matjaž Kljun and Assoc.
+Prof. Dr. Klen Čopič Puihar from the Department of Information Sciences and Technologies at UP FAMNIT.

 Prof. Dr. Elvira Hadžiahmetović Jurida from the University of Tuzla visited Prof. Dr. Elena Bužan as part of the Erasmus exchange program and attended the 14th European Conference on Vertebrate Management, which took place from May 12th to 16th in Ankaran.